jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 kubectl port-forward --address 0.0.0.0 deployment/echo-server 8080:8080
 ```

-Open a browser and navigate to: `YOUR_NODE_IP:8080`
+Open a browser and navigate to `YOUR_NODE_IP:8080`

 It works!
 Now onto the fun stuff.

 ## Upgrade to v1.24

-Since v1.24 isn't released, we have to use an unreleased version (alpha / beta / release-candidate).
-While adding some complexity, it's really just a bit more manual work to gather all the tooling & container images. `kubeadm` has a guide on their repository about [testing pre-release versions of Kubernetes with kubeadm](https://github.com/kubernetes/kubeadm/blob/main/docs/testing-pre-releases.md).
+Since v1.24 isn't released, we have to use an unreleased version (alpha/beta/release-candidate).
+While adding some complexity, it's not much more work to manually gather all the tooling & container images.

+`kubeadm` has a guide on their repository about [testing pre-release versions of Kubernetes with kubeadm](https://github.com/kubernetes/kubeadm/blob/main/docs/testing-pre-releases.md).

 ### Create local debian files